shift-org/shift-docs/site/content/pages/posse.md

 ## Nonprofits and Government groups

 * **[The Street Trust](https://www.thestreettrust.org)** formerly known as the Bicycle Transportation alliance is a non-profit organization working to promote and improve public transit, walking and bicycling conditions in Oregon since 1990.
-* **[the Community Cycling Center](http://www.communitycyclingcenter.org/about/)** is a non-profit organization on a mission to broaden access to bicycling and its benefits.
+* **[The Community Cycling Center](http://www.communitycyclingcenter.org/about/)** is a non-profit organization on a mission to broaden access to bicycling and its benefits.
-* **the Portland Bureau of Transportation** has an [active-transportation focused group](https://www.portlandoregon.gov/transportation/59969).
+* **The Portland Bureau of Transportation** has an [active-transportation focused group](https://www.portlandoregon.gov/transportation/59969).
 This group organizes [Sunday Parkways](https://www.portlandoregon.gov/transportation/46103) and a bunch of other wonderful bike-focused groups - from a [bike share program](https://www.portlandoregon.gov/transportation/57983) to [safe routes to schools](https://www.portlandoregon.gov/transportation/68009).
 * **[WashCoBikes](https://washcobikes.org/)** champions cycling in Washington County
+*

 ## Sponsors